 There is nothing like waking up to a soft morning glow.
 With warm sunlight peeking through the blinds, you know you have a brilliant day ahead.
 Oh, the glory of opening freshly cleaned blinds to greet the day instead of inhaling a puff of dancing allergens.
 It’s time to ask yourself: When was the last time you slid a white cloth across your wood or plastic panels?
 Afraid to see the amount of grime and dust firsthand?

-Best Ways to Clean Blinds
+The Easiest Way to Clean Blinds

 For a Simple Clean

 As with most household items, regular dusting will decrease the need for an annual hose down.
 White vinegar is a quick and easy blind cleaner.
 Simply put a clean soft cloth over your hand and dip your covered fingertips into a bowl of vinegar.
 Swipe your hand across the top and bottom of each slat and voila!
 For vinyl, faux wood, and other less sensitive materials, run a microfiber cloth across each blind to reduce static cling and minimize the mess.